dominic-isaac-molina/dominic-isaac-molina.github.io/essays/ESLint-as-my-girlfriend.md

 ## My Life after <s>Surrendering</s> Listening

 In just a semester I learned how to place my curly brackets and parentheses where I won’t lose them.
 I always knew which was partnered with what.
 I learned to count spaces before starting a new line.
 I also leave comments so future me understands what I was doing at that time.
 These were just a few patterns I noticed in my homework.
-How I wished I had the red underline ESlint threw everytime I messed up in real life, but things like what your girlfriend instructions and ESlint format should be embedded in your mind.
+How I wished I had the red underline ESlint threw every time I messed up in real life, but things like what your girlfriend instructions and ESlint format should be embedded in your mind.
 It's a good and handy practice to have.
 Because when you finally code in a way that is functional and readable, it's the same feeling as hearing, “Wow, thank you this is exactly what I had in mind.”

 <img src="https://github.com/dominic-isaac-molina/dominic-isaac-molina.github.io/blob/main/img/obama.jpg?raw=true" width="450" height="450">